-Activity Criteria Approval or activity required Reference continuous or impulsive vibration values, measured at the most affected residence are no more than the preferred values for human exposure to vibration, specified in Table 14 or intermittent vibration values measured at the most affected residence are no more than the preferred values for human exposure to vibration, specified in Table 14.
-By Approval Where different construction hours are permitted or required under an EPL in force in respect of the CSSI; or Works which are not subject to an EPL that are approved under an Out-of-Hours Work Protocol; or Negotiated agreements with directly affected residents and sensitive land users.
+Activity Criteria Approval or activity required Reference background level at any residence; or Construction that causes: continuous or impulsive vibration values, measured at the most affected residence are no more than the preferred values for human exposure to vibration, specified in Table 14 or intermittent vibration values measured at the most affected residence are no more than the preferred values for human exposure to vibration, specified in Table 14 nor By Approval Where different construction hours are permitted or required under an EPL in force in respect of the CSSI; or Works which are not subject to an EPL that are approved under an Out-of-Hours Work Protocol; or Negotiated agreements with directly affected residents and sensitive land users.
 EPL.
-Other approval or Evidence of agreement with directly affected land users.
+Other approval or evidence of agreement with directly affected land users.
 MCoA : D37(c)

-1. Refer DPE Clarification Letter (MCoA A4) for MCoA D37(d) (iii) dated 31 July 2023.
+1. Refer DPE Clarification Letter (MCoA A4) for MCoA D37(d) (iii) dated 31 July 2023 - displayed on the WTP website.

-The SM OOHW Protocol was prepared in consultation with the ER, AA and EP.
+The SM OOHW Protocol was prepared in consultation with the ER, AA and EPA.
 The Protocol was endorsed by the AA and ER, before being submitted to the Planning Secretary for Approval of which was obtained on 14 March 2022.

-Given GLC are delivering the WTP under its EPL, the SM OOHW Protocol would not be used for OOHW unless GLC are required to deliver a scope of works which are unrelated to the prescribed activity for which its EPL relates.
+Given GLC are delivering the WTP under its EPL, the SM OOHW Protocol would not be used for OOHW unless GLC are required to deliver a scope of works which are not regulated by an EPL.